-that are designed to allow flexibility for students with different backgrounds.
-All options draw upon a common pool of core courses.
+Each field is designed to allow flexibility for students with different backgrounds.
+All options have access to a broad range of course offerings.

-Applications are reviewed on a rolling basis.
+September 2021 start date: We are currently accepting applications from domestic students only.
 It is strongly recommended that you apply well before the deadline:

 Our faculty are well-positioned to meet the challenge of training well-qualified students for careers related to environmental monitoring, assessment, remediation and restoration.